laravel/nova-docs/3.0/customization/tools.md

 #### Routing Authorization

 Your Nova tool is generated with an `Authorize` middleware.
-This middleware automatically determines that the authenticated user can "see" the tool before it processes any requests to routes within your tool's route group; however, you are free to modify this middleware if needed.
+This middleware automatically determines whether the authenticated user can "see" the tool before it processes any requests to routes within your tool's route group; however, you are free to modify this middleware if needed.

 ### Navigation